Skip to Main Content

 “An incident may seem minor to a dentist, but proper follow-up care is essential,” Solaiman added.
 “Any delay in the proper management and timely intervention of such accidents may cause severe and even life-threatening complications.”

 TDIC emphasizes the importance of communication and compassion in handling patient injuries.
 Showing compassion is not admitting guilt.
-Failing to recognize how the patient is feeling or minimizing the situation can often lead to patients becoming more upset.
-Often what a patient wants is for the dentist to simply express concern and acknowledge the injury.
+Failing to recognize how the patient is feeling or minimizing the situation typically leads to patients becoming more upset.
+Often what a patient wants is for their dentist to simply express concern and acknowledge the injury.

 “A calm, caring attitude and clear communication is key when handling these incidents,” Solaiman says.

-A patient may simply expect that the dentist will offer to cover their copay or other minor expenses as a gesture of good will.
-However, dentists should contact the Risk Management Advice Line prior to offering any payments or reimbursements.
+A patient may expect that the dentist will offer to cover their copay or other minor expenses as a gesture of good will.
+However, dentists should contact the Risk Management Advice Line prior to offering or promising any compensatory payments, including gift cards.

 Analysts can also help dentists navigate patient demands.
-However, if the analyst believes the situation could develop into more than a small monetary payment, he or she may recommend the dentist speak with a claims representative.
-TDIC’s professional liability policy provides coverage up to $10,000 under the medical payments provision for medical expenses related to dental treatment.
+However, if an analyst believes the situation could develop into more than a small monetary payment, they may recommend the dentist speak with a claims representative.
+TDIC’s professional liability policy currently provides coverage up to $10,000 under the medical payments provision for medical expenses related to dental treatment.

 Despite the utmost care and precautionary measures, accidents during routine clinical procedures can happen.
-When they do, it is better for dentists to be armed with the right information and tools that will lead to the most desirable outcome for patient health.
+When they do, it is better for dentists to be armed with the right information and tools that will lead to the most desirable outcomes for patient health and practice reputation.

 TDIC’s Risk Management Advice Line is a benefit to TDIC policyholders.
 To schedule a consultation with an experienced risk management analyst, visit tdicinsurance.com/RMconsult or call 1.877.269.8844.